NicoBuquetCebada/42Cursus/README.md

-## Hello!
+## Hi!
 This is the repository where I store all the proyects of the 42 Cursus

 ### Proyect Index
 - Mileston 0: [Libft](mileston0/Libft)